-Bute Park is an extensive parkland stretching 2.8 km (1.7 miles) northwards from the heart of the city along the eastern bank of the river Taff.
+Bute Park is an extensive parkland stretching 2.8 km (1.7 miles) northwards from the heart of the city along the eastern bank of Taff.
 Originally the pleasure ground of Cardiff Castle, the park now contains one of the finest tree collections in a public park in the UK.

 In 2007, the site received £3.1 million from the Heritage Lottery Fund towards a total project costing £5.6 million to restore and conserve the park for the future.
-Research into the site has revealed the site has a complex history, closely associated with the development of Cardiff over the last 1,000 years.
+Research into the site has revealed that site has a complex history, closely associated with the development of Cardiff over the last 1,000 years.

-Address: Castle Street, Cathays, Cardiff
+- Address: Castle Street, Cathays, Cardiff

 Postcode: CF10 3EA

-Tel number: (029) 2068 4000
+- Tel number: (029) 2068 4000

 Web Address: www.cardiff.gov.uk/parks

-Opening Hours: Bute Park is open from 7.30am to around 30 minutes before the nationally published sunset time for Cardiff.
+- Opening Hours: Bute Park is open from 7.30 a.m. to around 30 minutes before the nationally published sunset time for Cardiff.

-Admission Charges: Free admission
+- Admission Charges: Free admission

 Parking Charges: Car parking is available at Sophia Gardens and North Road car parks (charges apply).
 Coach parking is available at Sophia Gardens.

-Coaches by arrangement, contact Parks and Sports Service for more information.
+- Group information: Toilets on site Coaches by arrangement, contact Parks and Sports Service for more information.

-Accessibility information: Good level access throughout the site – wheel chair accessible.
+Accessibility information: Good level access throughout the site – wheelchair accessible.